Kuldip Kaur: Personal life

 Kuldip Kaur was born into a Guron Jat family in 1927 in Lahore, Punjab, British India.
 Her family were Ladhran royal family in Attari, Amritsar District, in Punjab.
 She was married to Attariwala royal member Mohinder Singh Sidhu, a grandson of the military Commander of Ranjit Singh's army, General Sham Singh Attariwala.
 Married at the age of fourteen, she became a mother at the age of sixteen.

 Kaur defied convention to join films while still in Lahore.
 She left Lahore in 1947 while communal violence was raging.
 She was described as a brave lady by Saadat Hasan Manto in his chapter on Kuldip Kaur, titled "Kuldip Kaur: The Punjabi firecracker" in his book Stars from Another Sky: The Bombay Film World of the 1940s.
 Kaur returned to Lahore in spite of the violence, to pick up Pran's car.
-His car had been left behind when Pran and she left for Bombay to escape the communal rioting in Lahore following partition of India.
+His car had been left behind when Pran and she left for Bombay to escape the Sikh genocide in Lahore following partition of India.
 She drove the car back alone from Lahore to Bombay, via Delhi.